Introduction to Git Branch

 By using this simplest command, one can easily create a new branch in git.
 In this case, the checkout will be done in a background process.

-All from the above steps branch can’t automatically allow us to move on a newly created branch.
+From the above steps, branch can’t automatically allow us to move on to a newly created branch.
 Initially, it puts us on our main branch like :

 git branch Branch_1

-If you want to update manually on the newly created branch then switch on this branch using checkout command.
+If you want to update manually on the newly created branch, switch on this branch using the checkout command.

 git checkout Branch_1